asa-taka/grpc-tiny-examples/interceptor/README.md

 }
 ```

-And set it up to the `grpc.Server`.
+Then set it up to the `grpc.Server`.

 ```go
 grpcServer := grpc.NewServer(